Filter results

 Inspired by the complex working mechanisms of natural enzymes and biological motors and machines, our group develops supramolecular systems that can act as catalysts to convert (polymeric) substrates into desired products with a high level of control.

-In particular, we aim at developing a new technology to write, store, and read information onto molecules, i.e. on single polymer chains, with the help of molecular machines that are inspired by the Turing machine, ahypothetical proposed by the British mathematician Alan Turing in 1936 as the general basis for the operation of a computer.
+In particular, we aim at developing a new technology to write, store, and read information onto molecules, i.e. on single polymer chains, with the help of molecular machines that are inspired by the Turing machine, hypothetical device proposed by the British mathematician Alan Turing in 1936 as the general basis for the operation of a computer.
 Data storage on polymer chains is highly relevant nowadays as it may help solve the problem of handling the exponential growth of information that is currently trafficking the internet.
-Moreover, molecular data storage is expected to cost orders of magnitude less energy than conventional data storage in large data centers.
+Moreover, molecular data storage is expected to cost orders of magnitude less energy than conventional data storage in large data centers, making it a sustainable research target.

 The group is working on the encoding of digital information into single polymer molecules in the form of chemical groups, such as (R,R)- and (S,S)-epoxides or (R)- and (S)-sulfoxides, which represent the digits 0 and 1.
 These are imprinted with the help of light-switchable catalytic machines that threads onto a polymer chain containing alkene double bonds or aryl sulfides.
 While moving along the chain the catalytic machines (ep)oxidize these functional groups (Figure).
 The enantioselectivity of the oxidation reactions is controlled by metal-containing catalysts of which the chirality can be switched by an attached Feringa-type molecular motor.